zencart/zencart/README.md

 PCI/PA-DSS Compliance
 --------------
-Currently only the v1.5.0 release is PA-DSS ceritified, and only when downloaded from [Download Zen Cart&reg;](http://sourceforge.net/projects/zencart/files)
+Currently only the v1.5.2 release is PA-DSS certified, and only when downloaded from [Download Zen Cart&reg;](http://sourceforge.net/projects/zencart/files)
 Other branches are not PA-DSS Certified unless otherwise stated.

 __The [Implementation Guide](http://www.zen-cart.net/docs/implementation-guide.pdf) should be followed for PCI Compliant implementation.__